Feedback rectifiable pairs and stabilization of switched linear systems: Preliminaries and problem definition.

-In any case the choice of $N(\lambda)$ and $M(\lambda)$ is unique up to multiplications with invertible matrices from the right.
-If $\lambda\in\C\setminus\sigma(A)$, then a possible choice of the matrices in~\eqref{eq:K} is the following
+Note that the set of assignable eigenvectors is given by the pre-image of the image of $B$ under the linear map $(\lambda I-A)$.
+If not stated otherwise $N(\lambda)$ is to be understood as a parameterized representation of this pre-image (see also Example \ref{ex:lambda_mu}).
+In any case the choice of $N(\lambda)$ and $M(\lambda)$ in \eqref{eq:K} is unique up to multiplications with invertible matrices from the right.
+If $\lambda\in\C\setminus\sigma(A)$, then a possible choice is the following